 According to a study published in the Journal of Clinical Investigation, the omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) can promote immune health by encouraging the growth of T cells.

 If you want optimum health, then you need to make sure that your gut is as happy as can be.
-This is because the state of the gut can affect your health in a number of ways, which include your mental health and even the state of your immune system.
+This is because the state of the gut can affect your health in a number of ways, including your mental health and even the state of your immune system.

 Probiotics are “good bacteria” that live in the gut and promote gut health.
 There over millions of probiotics in the world, but the most notable are Lactobacillus, Bifidobacterium, and Saccharomyces, each of which has been extensively studied.
 In fact, a study published in the Current Opinion of Gastroenterology found that when combined, these probiotics were found to help support the immune system by encouraging the production of T cells.

-Aside from taking a supplement, probiotics can also be found in yogurts and fermented foods such as kefir and sauerkraut.
+Aside from taking supplements, probiotics can also be found in yogurt and fermented foods such as kefir and sauerkraut.

 Referred to as the sleep hormone, melatonin is a hormone whose primary function is to regulate sleep.
 Additionally, melatonin also plays a role when it comes to the immune system.